leheri/IMFP_TPP2M/README.md

 # Calculation of the inelatic mean free path (IMFP) of electrons in a solid
 You can calculate the IMFP of electrons for a range of kinetic energies with this script.
 The calculation is based on the TPP2M formula by Tanuma Powell and Penn [1].
-The data used by the script is taken from the QUASES IMFP software package [2].

 ## Prerequisites
 Python >= 3.7 </br>